micka-coder/talmedia/tanakh/genesis/tanakh-genesis-chapter-36-rashi_en.md

 ### passuk 30

 ### passuk 31
 <b>These are the kings, etc.</b> There were [a total of] eight.
-Yaakov established a corresponding number in whose days Eisov’s kingdom ceased.
+Yaakov established a corresponding number in whose days Essav’s kingdom ceased.
 They are: Shaul, Ishboshes, Dovid, Shlomo, Rechavam, Aviyah, Asa and Yehoshaphat.
-About the days of Yoram, his [Yehoshaphat’s] son it is written: “In his days Edom [Eisov] revolted from under the rule of Yehudah and appointed a king over themselves.”
+About the days of Yoram, his [Yehoshaphat’s] son it is written: “In his days Edom [Essav] revolted from under the rule of Yehudah and appointed a king over themselves.”
 And about the days of Shaul it is written: “There was no king in Edom, an officer was king.”

 ### passuk 32